Galesburg Promise

 If you decide not to attend after signing up for classes, you must officially drop your classes before the refund date.
 Refund dates vary based on the class.
 You can find the refund date for each course on the class schedule.
 If you fail to withdraw before the refund date, you may be held financially obligated for the cost of the classes

-No. Students must have graduated from Galesburg High School (includes Costa attendance), Galesburg Christian School, or Home School in the City of Galesburg with documentation.
-Grades from high school dual credit courses are counted in your college grade point average when being reviewed for Galesburg Promise.
+No. Students must have graduated from Galesburg High School (includes Costa attendance), Galesburg Christian School or home school in the City of Galesburg with documentation.
+Grades from high school dual-credit courses are counted in your college grade point average when being reviewed for Galesburg Promise.

 Will summer classes be covered by Galesburg Promise?

-Yes.
-However, students must attend the previous spring semester in the Promise Program in order to qualify for summer session funds.
+Yes; however, students must attend the previous spring semester in the Promise Program to qualify for summer session funds.

 How is the funding for the scholarship administered?